paritytech/trappist/README.md

 Each `execute_with` closure scope within a test can be considered as a block on the corresponding chain, with messages being dispatched to the destination chains via a mock message queue as the closure goes out of scope.
 All XCM-specific traces from the interactions are also collected in a single place for easier inspection.

-You can run all tests, including the tracing output, with:
+You can run all tests with:
 ```
 cd xcm-simulator && cargo test --release tests::; cd ..
 ```